-The initial public offering price is \$20.00 per share.
-Prior to this offering there has been no public market for the shares.
+We expect the public offering price to be between \$18.00 and \$21.00 per share.
+Currently, no public market exists for the shares.
 Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "DIBS."